-- 1. Assist in the preparation and annual updating of the BFP Disaster plan. - 2.
-Maintain a current copy of the District Disaster Plan. - 3.
-Serve as the BFP liaison with the Department of Children and Families, American Red Cross and any other appropriate state, and local departments, (County EOC) and agencies. - 4.
+- 1. Assist in the preparation and annual update of the BFP Disaster Plan. - 2.
+Maintain a current copy of the BFP Disaster Plan. - 3.
+Serve as the BFP liaison with the Department of Children and Families, American Red Cross, and any other appropriate state and county departments or agencies. - 4.
 Monitor the weather. - 5.
-Maintain communications with the county emergency operations center either by physically being at the site or by phone. - 6.
-Maintain communications with the President and Chief Executive Officer or Designee regarding county actions and other potential emergency conditions. - 7.
-Contact the President and Chief Executive Officer in the event of the possibility of care center closures in the county. - 8.
-Contact Chief Financial Officer in the event of the possibility of care center closure. - 9.
-Contact Chief Financial Officer in case of activation of the district EOC. - 10.
-Contact Management Information Systems in case of activation of the CBC EOC. - 11.
-Work with the President and Chief Executive Officer and District Public Information Officer regarding press releases. - 12.
-Contact programs and operations if the American Red Cross requests volunteers. - 13.
-Update annually with the county emergency operations center the listing of employees who will be allowed access to the county emergency operations center. - 14.
-Contact Care Center Managers, if necessary, to deploy the Damage Assessment Teams to the site impacted by an event. - 15.
-Assist in the implementation of the BFP alternate site plan when necessary. - 16.
-Assist in planning for housing of resources from other CBCs or the District. - 17.
-Coordinate BFP participation in the district and statewide disaster readiness exercises. - 18.
-Perform any other duties as assigned by the President and Chief Executive Officer or designee.
+Maintain communications with the County Emergency Operations Center. - 6.
+Maintain communications with the President and Chief Executive Officer regarding county actions and other potential emergency conditions. - 7.
+Work with the President and Chief Executive Officer regarding press releases. - 8.
+Contact the Leadership Team if the American Red Cross requests volunteers. - 9.
+Update the listing of employees who will be allowed access to the County Emergency Operations Center. - 10.
+Contact Care Center Managers to deploy the Damage Assessment Teams to the site impacted by an event. - 11.
+Assist in the implementation of the BFP alternate site plan when necessary. - 12.
+Assist in planning for housing of resources from other CBCs or other state and local agencies. - 13.
+Coordinate BFP's participation in county or statewide disaster readiness exercises. - 14.
+Perform any other duties as assigned by the President and Chief Executive Officer.